network-flows/Lonestar-Mod-Guide/docs/Start_EN.md

     "displayName" : "Tutorial Mod",
     "description" : "Template and Tutorial Mod for LoneStar", "version" : "1.0.0",
-    "author" : ""
+    "author" : "pip"
 }
 ```

 - modID: (Necessary) ID of your mod, must be unique.
 - displayName: (Optional) Name displayed on the mod screen.
-- description: (Optional) Description displayed on the mod screen.
+- description: (Optional) Description displayed in workshop.
 - version: (Optional) Version displayed on the mod screen.
 - author: (Optional) Author displayed on the mod screen.

 If multiple mods with the same modID are detected, only the first is used.
 Note that mods load in the order Dev > Steam > Local.
-So if you have a dev mod, it will override any Steam mod of the same modID.
+So if you have a dev mod, it will override its Steam version.

 ## Testing your mod
 There are tools that help you debug your mods, like [BepInEx](https://github.com/BepInEx/BepInEx) or [UnityExplorer](https://github.com/sinai-dev/UnityExplorer).
 They are available in Github.